lukeweber/iLBC-as3-wrapper/README.md

 Internet low bitrate codec.
 This is a swc that wraps the base functionality of the iLBC codec as extraced from rfc3951.
 Codec is now maintained by google as part of the webRTC project.
 More info: http://en.wikipedia.org/wiki/Internet_Low_Bit_Rate_Codec

+To use this with a flash microphone sampledata/bytearray:
+* mic.rate = 8 // 8 kHz
+* Convert from big to little endian for iLBC (just readFloat the byte array into a little endian array.
+* Convert from 32 bit float to 16 bit signed audio (example below)

 ### iLBC encode input and decode output

 PCM 16 bit signed, little-Endian, 8 kHz